A Rapid oven-drying process for Textile fibers

-In the early '70s, the company introduces in the market the first model of REGAIN TESTER type "A" and "C", where the hot air flow generated across negative pressure, obtains optimal results with exceptionally rapid drying instead of traditional models.
+In the early '70s, the company introduces in the market the first model of REGAIN TESTER model "A" and "C", where the hot air flow generated across negative pressure, obtains optimal results with exceptionally rapid drying instead of traditional models.

 The greatest benefits of Branca regain tester are given by the action of water vapor evaporation from the hearth of the fiber without damaging it as shown in the comparative tests made by Mr. M. Denis (Directeur de la S.A.
-Les Conditionnements Publics Verviètois) and by Mr L. Rousseau (Directeur du Centre de Recherches et de Controle Lainier & Chimique de Verviers [Celac]), thus the yarns made of dried wool fibers don't change their properties during the dyeing process compared to the fiber dried with traditional models, which presented alterations on the outer shape of the fibers under the analyses with microscope.
+Les Conditionnements Publics Verviètois) and by Mr L. Rousseau (Directeur du Centre de Recherches et de Controle Lainier Chimique de Verviers [Celac]), thus the yarns made of dried wool fibers don't change their properties during the dyeing process compared to the fiber dried with traditional models, which presented alterations on the outer shape of the fibers under the analyses with microscope.

 The current version of the chamber, location of the sample basket, is actually based on a bell sealed area, with an opening flap, in which all four side walls are at constant temperature and at the same value just avoiding all flotation errors (as for example the “buoyancy” effects) due to the convective air motions that may influence the precise weighing and denying any friction contact on the borders of internal spaces that could change the weighing results even when the material in the basket is not perfectly distributed; the scale is located under the chamber and its position assures a temperature not influenced by the hot air inside the chamber.
 Even when the test is performed the movement of the air operates under negative pressure without infulencing the scale.